Additional Services Provided

 Parent Conferences are conducted approximately every 6 months and is a time to celebrate each child’s masteries, accomplishments, growth and development.
 Together, parents and care givers set new goals and appropriate challenges for the next stages of learning.

 Being trained educators, primary care givers assess each infant’s development on an ongoing basis and although we would never ‘diagnose’ a child, we believe it is important to always be honest and realistic when we share information with parents.
 All infants learn and develop differently and at their own pace.
 It is critical that we do not interfere with their learning process as they figure things out on their own.
-If we believe an infant may be struggling in an area of development, we may different techniques to help strengthen that area and help them succeed.
+If we believe an infant may be struggling in an area of development, we may utilize different techniques to help strengthen that area and help them succeed.
 These methods are shared with families so they may also choose to exercise similar techniques/exercises at home.

 It can be noted that ELEC does not utilize a typical testing format that checks off boxes of mastery by requesting an action be performed on demand.
 It is through our ongoing observations of each child which displays a clear picture of each infants capabilities over time within their natural experiences.
 Please speak with the Director if you would like to learn more about our methods of assessment.